TosbackCgusBridge-Bot/CGUs-versions/Timeanddate/Privacy Policy.md

 Right to Receive Information

 As of May 25, 2018, the new EU General Data Protection Regulation (GDPR) provides every user the right to receive a copy of the information we have stored about them.
-A link to where you can download your copy of the information we have stored about you will become available here by May 25, 2018.
+You may download a copy of your personal data on our new privacy settings page, which will become avaiable by My 25, 2018.

 Deleting Stored Data